 Many of the schools listed are private and liberal arts-based institutions, dedicated to Catholic teachings.
 Interestingly, some of the most affordable schools listed were also the most dedicated to Catholic seminary and Catholic curricula.
 In fact, the most affordable Catholic colleges listed prepare students to work within the Catholic Church as missionaries or service providers.
 The schools listed combine high educational standards, dedication to the Church, and affordable tuition options.
 More than 20 schools featured offer a net price of less than $15,000 per year.
 If you want to maintain your Catholic faith, delve deep into the roots of seminarian tradition, and spend the equivalent of no more than $1,250 per month on higher education, review the compiled list for plentiful options.

-Below are the criteria used to select the 50 Most Affordable Small Catholic Colleges of 2015.
+Below are the criteria used to select the 50 Most Affordable Small Catholic Colleges.
 Over 150 schools within the United States and Puerto Rico were analyzed.
 These best Catholic colleges met the following parameters:

 • Accreditation – Only accredited schools offering associate’s, bachelor’s, or master’s degree programs were analyzed.
 Some institutions offered certifications in addition to degrees.